 Kimberley has a Level 3 NVQ as an Early years educator.
-She joins the team in July and will be a familiar face to some of the children attending the home.
+She joined the team in July 2023 and will be a familiar face to some of the children attending the home.
 During the last 3 years she has been working in an in a local SEN School, working with children with a mixture of profound and physical disabilities as well as autism and challenging behaviours.
 Previous to this she was a one to one Teaching Assistant at a local mainstream school.
+Kim has a wide knowledge of sensory based practice and is undertaking her Residential Diploma.